-So as the world around me got complicated and I struggled to find my voice and was wearisome of always trying; I finally relied on more superficial things to get me ahead or mostly, just to get me by.
-I wasn’t aware of it at first, but, by the time I went to university, the consciousness felt like creeping self-realization that was dawning on me.
-And it was a little bit horrifying to admit.
+So as the world around me got complicated and I struggled to find my outer voice and was wearisome of always trying; I did rely, albeit unconsciously, on more superficial things to keep me going, just to get me by.
+Like I said, I wasn’t aware of it at first, but, by the time I went to university, the self-realization creeped in and it was all dawning on me.

-To be honest, I always kind of knew that who I really would never be the most palpable and that the real work lies in having the boundaries, values, and self-worth to have healthy relationships with others despite of that.
+To be honest, I always kind of knew that who I really am, would never be the most palpable, and that the real work lies in having the boundaries, values, and self-worth to have healthy relationships with others despite of that.
 More importantly, to live authentically and be accepting of myself.
 This takes us back to the way this long whinge began: being told my emotional transmitter is broken and that I’m selfish and that’s bad way back when.

-Other people, grown-up people, pass their values and perspective onto youngsters; and for me, it left me feeling attacked, exposed and vulnerable.
+Other people, grown-up people, pass their values and perspective onto youngsters; and when that was done to me, it left me feeling attacked, exposed and vulnerable.
 So I hid.

 First I hid behind the superficial facade of how I looked; then behind a more nuanced facade of how I acted.
 Be more pretty or be more nice, be more pretty or be more nice.
-I couldn’t stop worrying about my reflection and I really bowed down to the pressure so for the longest time, I felt like a closet self-hating one.
+I couldn’t stop worrying about my reflection and I really bowed down to the pressure so for the longest time, I felt like a closet self-hating narcissist.

-Whether my responses to Narcissus or Pygmalion were sympathy, or even empathy (by way or having related to them personally), doesn’t really matter anymore to me.
+Whether my relating to Narcissus or Pygmalion was sympathetic, or even empathic doesn’t really matter anymore to me.
 What matters is that they’re a manifestation of something that resonated with me; something that grew from being a self-assured child to a self-conscious teen, then, slowly, a very self-critical adult.
-It’s about what it takes for someone who was one way to get bent y into to be another way before realizing that it’s far less painful to just peel off the giant plaster concealing the raw ego instead.
+It’s about what it takes for someone who was one way to bend themselves into to be another way before realizing that it’s far less painful to just peel off the giant plaster concealing the raw ego instead.

-It explains why all the current parenting advise sirens warnings not to keep commenting on your children’s (especially daughter’s) appearance; not to sing the praises of every accomplishment your children achieve and to take a step back from the binary approach to naughty and nice.
+A lot of my personal experience explains why the current parenting advise sirens warnings not to keep commenting on your children’s (especially daughter’s) appearance and actions; not to sing the praises of every accomplishment your children achieve and to take a step back from the binary approach to good and bad, naughty and nice.
 This is exactly why even here is a whole campaign asking the world to stop asking girls to smile.
 It’s infuriating to be asked to make things more comfortable for else.

-As a grown-ass woman who often wallows in self-punishment (and at times still the equal harsh blow onto others as well), it is becoming abundantly clear that a lot of time and work is needed to stop judging and completely accepting our younger selves in order to embrace our older, worse for wear, versions.
-In order to come into our own – and to actually feel we own our shit – we need to love and forgive who and how we were.
-In doing so we unshed the scabs (yuk) of past injuries and heal the scarring of our my ego so I can be who I truly am.
+As a grown ass woman who often wallows in self-punishment (and at times still the equal harsh blow onto others as well), it is becoming abundantly clear that a lot of time and work is needed to stop judging and completely accepting my younger self in order to embrace my older, worse for wear, version.
+In order to come into my own – and to actually feel I can own my shit – I need to love and forgive who and how I was.
+In doing so I can unshed the scabs (yuk) of past injuries and heal the scarring of our my ego so I can be who I truly am.